 Ayekoo Afrique was created with the primary interest of making the learning of African languages an easy task to people such as Africans in the Diaspora, African Americans who although living outside the African continent share a connection with us by reason of ancestry, culture, and relationships.
 Not to forget people from elsewhere across the globe who have the desire to move to Africa.

-Ayekoo Afrique was founded by two West Africans, and a North African.
+Ayekoo Afrique was founded by two West Africans.